 When my middle son was on holiday in his early teens, his father took him to one of the best restaurants in Portugal, where he quickly earned the nickname ‘Pasta Boy’ thanks to his insistence on eating only plain, boiled spaghetti, much to the horror of the cordon bleu chef who was asked to prepare it for him night after night.

 As you’ve probably realised by now, this was thanks to SPD yet again.
-Restaurants are noisy, smelly, bright and crowded places, full of potentially overwhelming sensory input, and the only way Dominic could cope without going into overload was to eat something soft, white, easily digested and very familiar.
+Restaurants are noisy, bright and crowded places, full of different smells and other potentially overwhelming sensory input, so the only way Dominic could cope without going into overload was to eat something soft, white, easily digested and very, very familiar.

 If you’re going to eat out, I’d suggest taking some ear defenders or headphones for your child, as well as plenty of distractions.
 I’ve put together a whole list of different ideas in my book, covering what to take with you in your ‘survival kit’ when you’re venturing out together.